Network participants

 - Marker Wadden

-- Reproduction of black-tailed godwits in South-Holland
+- Reproduction of black-tailed godwits in North- and South-Holland

 Peter van Horssen